 New Zealand’s South Island is full of adventure, stunning scenery and fun experiences to be made.
-There are few experiences which are an absolute must when you’re traveling New Zealand’s South Island.
+There are a few experiences that are an absolute must when you’re traveling New Zealand’s South Island.
 Below a summary of the best tours you can book.

 A memorable experience to see the Franz Josef Glacier from the air during a helicopter flight above ice falls, snowfields, and crevasses.
-You will depart from a helipad in Franz Josef and then make your way along the glacier down to a snowfield to see the icy landscape from up close.
+You will depart from a helipad in Franz Josef and then make your way along the glacier down to a snowfield to see the icy landscape up close.
 There you will take in the sweeping views across the maritime glacier.
-An unforgettable experience on the west coast and a once in a lifetime must do!
-Because in 10 years from now glacier will be much smaller…
+An unforgettable experience on the West Coast and a once-in-a-lifetime must-do!
+Because in 10 years from now, glaciers will be much smaller…

-The lesser known and quieter version of Milford Sound is Doubtful Sound.
+The lesser-known and quieter version of Milford Sound is Doubtful Sound.
 During this full-day tour you will journey across the clear waters of Lake Manapouri to Doubtful Sound.
 Make sure to keep an eye out for wildlife while taking in the scenery.
 If you’re lucky you might see fur seals, bottlenose dolphins, and crested and little blue penguins.
-You naturalist guide will tell you everything and point out interesting sights.
+Your naturalist guide will tell you everything and point out interesting sights.

-Another way to see Fiordland National Park from above is when you booked the scenic fly-cruise-fly tour from Queenstown.
-You will get a round trip flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
-Take in the spectacular views of the snow capped mountains of the Southern Alps, remote valleys and waterfalls.
-During the flight you will have an amazing aerial view of Lake Quill and Sutherland Falls as can be seen on the picture below.
-This experience will take your breath away and is a must do if your budget allows it.
+Another way to see Fiordland National Park from above is when you book the scenic fly-cruise-fly tour from Queenstown.
+You will get a round-trip flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
+Take in the spectacular views of the snow-capped mountains of the Southern Alps, remote valleys and waterfalls.
+During the flight, you will have an amazing aerial view of Lake Quill and Sutherland Falls as can be seen in the picture below.
+This experience will take your breath away and is a must-do if your budget allows it.
 Without a doubt some of the most scenic flights in New Zealand.

 Catlins Mohua Park

-Located within 400 meters from the city centre of Invercargill you will find the Langlands hotel.
-Featuring spacious rooms with a fitness centre, private parking, a restaurant and a bar, this 4-star hotel offers all the comfort you need.
+Located within 400 meters from the city center of Invercargill you will find the Langlands hotel.
+Featuring spacious rooms with a fitness center, private parking, a restaurant, and a bar, this 4-star hotel offers all the comfort you need.
 Invercargill is a great little town with plenty of restaurants.
-A great choice if you don’t want to be too much off the beaten path and far away from supermarkets and restaurants.
+A great choice if you don’t want to be too far off the beaten path and far away from supermarkets and restaurants.

-Kaka Point accommodation is a beautiful, luxury, self-contained studio in the small sea-side town of Kaka Point at 100 meters from the beach.
-Surrounded by an abundance of nature and wildlife, you can awake to views of the spectacular coastal scenery.
+Kaka Point accommodation is a beautiful, luxurious, self-contained studio in the small seaside town of Kaka Point at 100 meters from the beach.
+Surrounded by an abundance of nature and wildlife, you can wake to views of the spectacular coastal scenery.